 Browser panel

-The Design sidebar has two sections: a View block on top and the Layers list below it.
-It's deliberately small — Design has no feature tree to browse, so the panel only holds what you toggle while working.
+The Design sidebar has three sections: a View block on top, an Import / Export row, and the Layers list below them.
+It's deliberately small — Design has no feature tree to browse, so the panel only holds what you toggle or reach for while working.

 View toggles